skypyproject/skypy/paper.md

 # Statement of need

 An open-data revolution in astronomy led by past, ongoing, and future legacy surveys such as *Euclid* [@Euclid2011], the Rubin Observatory Legacy Survey of Space and Time [@LSST2019], *Planck* [@Planck2020] and the Laser Interferometer Gravitational-Wave Observatory [@LIGO2015] means access to data is no longer the primary barrier to research.
 Instead, access to increasingly sophisticated analysis methods is becoming a significant challenge.
 Researchers frequently need to model multiple astronomical probes and systematics to perform a statistically rigorous analysis that fully exploits the available data.
 In particular, forward modelling and machine learning have emerged as important techniques for the next generation of surveys and both depend on realistic simulations.
 However, existing software is frequently closed-source, outdated, unmaintained or developed for specific projects and surveys making it unsuitable for the wider research community.
 As a consequence astronomers routinely expend significant effort replicating or re-developing existing code.
-The growing need for skill development and knowledge sharing in astronomy is evidenced by a number of open initiatives focused on software, statistics and machine learning e.g., Astropy [@Astropy2013; @Astropy2018], OpenAstronomy (https://openastronomy.org), Dark Machines (http://darkmachines.org), The Deep Skies Lab (https://deepskieslab.com), and the Cosmo-Statistics Initiative (https://cosmostatistics-initiative.org). `SkyPy` was established as a part of this open ecosystem to meet the research community’s need for realistic simulations and enable forward modelling and machine learning applications.
+The growing need for skill development and knowledge sharing in astronomy is evidenced by a number of open initiatives focused on software, statistics and machine learning e.g., Astropy [@Astropy2013; @Astropy2018], OpenAstronomy (https://openastronomy.org), Dark Machines (http://darkmachines.org), The Deep Skies Lab (https://deepskieslab.com), and the Cosmo-Statistics Initiative (https://cosmostatistics-initiative.org).
+Recently, the research community has developed a number of important open-source python packages that address individual aspects of modelling astronomical surveys e.g. `GalSim` [@Galsim2015], `Halotools` [@halotools2017] and `popsynth` [@popsynth2021]. `SkyPy` was established as a part of this software ecosystem to meet the need for realistic end-to-end simulations and enable forward modelling and machine learning applications.

 # Acknowledgements